 Student Employability Points Ambassador Role

-The EP team are now welcoming applications for the paid Student EP Ambassador role for 2017-18.
+The EP team are now welcoming applications for the paid Student EP Ambassador role for 2017-18 (Term 2 only).

 The successful applicant will be responsible for promoting the EP Scheme to students at the University of Kent, particularly through delivering lecture shout-outs, attending events, collaborating with student societies and working with student media outlets.

-The applicant will be paid £500 per term, working 5-hours per week with the EP team.
+The applicant will be paid £500 (Term 2 only), working 5-hours per week with the EP team.

 If you have any questions, please don't hesitate to contact the EP team via firstname.lastname@example.org